Chhattisgarh: Security forces recovers 'Desi' BGL, Naxal-related items from Naxal's hideout

 Narayanpur (Chhattisgarh) [India], October 17 (ANI): District Reserve Guard (DRG) recovered a huge amount of ammunition and Naxal-related things after a clash broke out between the security forces and the Naxals on Sunday.

 "After receiving an intimation about the gathering of some Naxals, late night Yesterday, a DRG team left for the operation.
-Following which a clash broke out between the Naxals and the security forces in the jungle between Devgaon and Huchadi", Sadanand Kumar, Police Inspector, Narayanpur told reporters.
+Following which a clash broke out between the Naxals and the security forces in the jungle between Devgaon and Huchadi", SP Sadanand Kumar, Narayanpur told reporters.

 "The encounter lasted for about half an hour", he added.

-"After the clash, the security personnel found some blood clots on the ground, which lead to them towards the injured Naxals", Sadanand Kumar, Police Inspector said.
+"After the clash, the security personnel found some blood clots on the ground, which lead to them towards the injured Naxals", SP Sadanand Kumar, said.

-"The Police found a huge amount of ammunition, 'Desi' Barrel Grenade Launcher (BGL), and Naxal-related things from their hideout", Police Inspector underlined.
+"The Police found a huge amount of ammunition, 'Desi' Barrel Grenade Launcher (BGL), and Naxal-related things from their hideout", The SP underlined.

 The area was cordoned off and a search operation is underway.